Cat Bad Breath Causes and Treatment

 When Breath Means Something’s Wrong

-- Consistent bad breath, especially odours like rotten meat, ammonia, sweet/fruity or fecal, can point to illness.
+- Persistent bad breath is not normal in a cat's breath, and odours like rotten meat, ammonia, sweet/fruity or fecal can point to illness.

 8 Common Causes of Bad Cat Breath